 - Test results, performed by a qualified laboratory, that meet the current EMPC Specification for Secondary Cementitious Materials.

-The ready mix supplier shall provide an ASTM C150 certification, ASTM C989 certification (slag) or ASTM C618 certification (fly ash), and testing results for ASTM C 1567 Mortar Bar Expansion.
+The ready mix supplier shall provide testing results for ASTM C 1567 Mortar Bar Expansion strength test results and admixture cut sheets.
 Expansion shall be a maximum of 0.10% at 16 days.

 Mix designs shall be approved for the EMPC year, and will expire March 31st 2019.

 Please send all submittal information through the website.
 Contact the EMPC administrator with questions.

 George Butler Associates, Inc.